Here’s a detailed guide to Texas sports betting and some analysis of why it isn’t legal yet.

-What Sports Betting Bill in Texas Says
+What Sports Betting Bill in TX Says

 The sports betting bills that have been proposed in Texas have varied.
 One bill that garnered some support was HB 1275, which was proposed by Democratic Representative Eddie Lucio.
 The bill is still alive, but the hope of this bill passing or any form of sports betting being approved is dwindling after the November 2020 election.

 Texas has a massive population and tons of professional sports teams that compete in the state.
 This made Lucio push to legalize gambling for professional and collegiate sports.
 Colleges within the state would be fair game when it comes to legal sportsbooks.
 The state has no commercial casinos, but Lucio proposed retail sportsbooks.
 Retail sportsbooks would probably be offered strictly within tribal casinos.
 It’s doubtful that enough legislators would vote to allow commercial casinos in the state.

 The bill also proposed online sportsbooks and mobile wagering.
 The bill designated that there would be five contracts awarded to sportsbooks that wanted to operate in Texas.
 This would be a heated competition because Texas could be one of the largest sports betting markets in America.
 However, this bill doesn’t look promising, and there will most likely need to be some give from the left to have a chance of legalizing sports betting.